andyp123/blender_vertex_color_master/README.md

 ### Src to UVs
 Copy the value of the 'Src' channel to the uv layer in the 'Dst' layer.

-### Misc Operations
+## Misc Operations
 The 'Misc Operations' section contains features unrelated to the main features of the addon.

-### Randomise Mesh Island Colors
+### Randomize Mesh Island Colors
-All separate parts of a mesh (islands), will be assigned random colors.
-Only the hue will be randomised, but the saturation and value will always be 1.
+All separate parts of a mesh (islands), will be assigned random colors based on various randomization parameters.

 + __Randomize Hue__ (on, 0) - Enable randomization of the hue parameter of generated colors.
 When disabled, the value to the right will be used instead of being random.